RyqnS/RainCheck/README.md

 2) Updated API call to go through and additional Geocoding API: API call now first retrieves coordinates from city location and uses coordinates to retrieve weather
   - This change was made to add another degree of accuracy to tell the user precisely what location's weather their search found, rather than a large region such as "China"
-  - The openweather API used in the project also changed to require latitude and longitude inputs to a call, so using a Geocoding API to retrieve latitude and longitude from a city input was necessary
+  - The openweather API used in the project also changed to require latitude and longitude inputs to a call, so I needed to retrieve latitude and longitude from a city input first

 ## What I learned